Mirrorad1/EmployeeList/README.md

 # EmployeeList
-<h1>A Employee List CRUD appplication implemented with Node.js, express.js, and MongoDB.</h1>
+<h1>Allows a user to add, modify, and delete people from an Employee Roster, implemented with Node.js, express.js, and MongoDB.</h1>
 <h2>TODO:</h2
 <ul>
 <li>Sanitize input from form<li>